Veena Sud: Career

 After graduation, Sud directed MTV's The Real World before moving to Los Angeles, where she was hired as an episode writer for the short-lived 2002 television series Push, Nevada.
 Shortly afterwards, Sud was hired as a writer for the CBS police drama Cold Case.
 After three seasons, she was promoted to executive producer, a role she served for the show's fourth and fifth seasons.

 Sud went on to develop The Killing, a crime drama based on a popular Danish series.
-Running from 2011-2014 and four seasons, the series earned her an Emmy nomination and a Writers Guild of America award nomination.
+Running from 2011 to 2014 and four seasons, the series earned her an Emmy nomination and a Writers Guild of America award nomination.
+Sud's 2016 film The Salton Sea earned co-star Diarra Kilpatrick a Nordic International Film Festival award for best actress.

 In 2018, Sud developed the limited series Seven Seconds, a Netflix crime drama inspired by the Black Lives Matter movement, and starring Regina King.
 The same year, Regina King won the Emmy for lead actress in a limited series for her performance in Seven Seconds.

 In 2020, Sud developed The Stranger, a Quibi horror web series about a rideshare driver who is terrorized by her sociopathic passenger.

 Sud was formerly the marketing and distribution director for Third World Newsreel, which specializes in films by and about people of color.